Mobile-Telematics/TelematicsApp-Android/README.md

 Step 4: Now you need to create a configuration for your Android app.
 Click on the "Android" as it us shown on the picture below:
 ![](https://github.com/Mobile-Telematics/TelematicsApp-Android/blob/master/img_readme/4.png)

 Step 5: Enter your Android Package Name.
-Enter the SHA1 key, this identifier must be used in your application in Android Studio.
+Enter the SHA-1 key, this identifier must be used in your application in Android Studio.
 Click "Register app" then.
 ![](https://github.com/Mobile-Telematics/TelematicsApp-Android/blob/master/img_readme/5.png)

-Step 6: To connect your Firebase you need to add the google-services.json file to project_directory\app.
-Final file path: project_directory\app\google-services.json
+Step 6: To connect your Firebase you need to add the `google-services.json` file to `project_directory\app`.
+Final file path: `project_directory\app\google-services.json`
 ![](https://github.com/Mobile-Telematics/TelematicsApp-Android/blob/master/img_readme/6.png)

 Step 7: You can skip the "Add Firebase SDK" & "Add initialization code" steps below, because we already did it for you in our Telematics App:) Finish the setup and click on "Continue to console".